 We build a forward model that maps (Teff, [Fe/H], logg) to Gaia XP, and ultilize this model to determine the stellar types, extinction and distances for all 220 million Gaia XP stars.

-For more details, please take a look at our paper.
+For more details, please take a look at

 Variation of dust extinction in the milky way

-The variation of dust extinction is modelled by the parmeter Rv = A(V)/E(B-V) , which is determined by the size distribution and chemical composition of the interstellar dust.
+The variation of dust extinction is modelled by the parmeter R(V) (โก A(V)/E(B-V) ), which is determined by the size distribution and chemical composition of the interstellar dust.
 Dust Rv is an also important tracer of local physical and chemical environment, such as SNe, star formation and molecular clouds.

-Ultilizing Gaia XP spectra, we determine Rv for ~ 130 million high-extinction stars, which would be one of the largest Rv catalog up to 2024.
-This paper is under review, arXiv:2407.14594
+Ultilizing Gaia XP spectra, we determine Rv for ~ 130 million high-extinction stars in the Milky Way, LMC and SMC, which is the largest Rv catalog (zenodo) up to 2024.

 Talks